You’re officially retired.

-1. Plan On a Bigger Retirement Portfolio Than You Think You’ll Need
+1. Plan on a Bigger Retirement Portfolio Than You Think You’ll Need

 When it comes to retirement planning, never imagine that you’re going to get off easy.
 Better yet, think in the opposite direction – and plan on creating a bigger retirement portfolio than you think you’ll need.

-That will provide you with the extra wiggle room you’ll need in case your living expenses are higher than you expect, or other income sources turn out to be less generous than you had planned on.
+That will provide you with the extra wiggle room you’ll need in case your living expenses are higher than you expect or other income sources turn out to be less generous than you had planned on.

-2. Invest For Inflation – Before and During Retirement
+2. Invest for Inflation – Before and During Retirement

 Inflation can do magical and destructive things to an investment portfolio, especially over a number of years.
-While a 2% inflation rate won’t hurt you much a year from now, that same rate applied over a decade will reduce your purchasing power of something greater than 20%.
+While a 2% inflation rate won’t hurt you much a year from now, that same rate applied over a decade will reduce your purchasing power by something greater than 20%.